farah-qistina/UNMC-Climbers/README.md

 # 🧗UNMC-Climbers
-Office Scripts for the UNM Rock Climbing Club to select members, create sheets, and update attendance for our weekly indoor climbs.
+Office Scripts for the UNM Rock Climbing Club to manage member selection, sheet creation, and attendance tracking for weekly indoor climbs, prioritizing passengers who are new to climbing and have yet to learn essential skills.

 ## ⚙️ Setting Up